klraveendranath2007/IIR-BUTTERWORTH-FITER-DESIGN/README.md

-## EXP 3 A : IIR-BUTTERWORTH-FITER-DESIGN
+## EXP 3 A : IIR BUTTERWORTH FITER DESIGN

 ### AIM:
  To design an IIR Butterworth filter using bilinear transformation in SCILAB.